Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: Social Benefits of Ethics Impact Statements

 \subsubsection{Reveal the sociotechnical, political, and value-laden nature of applied data science}

-Ethics impact statements can illuminate the sociotechnical nature of data science.
-In real-world institutions such as courts or corrections facilities, legal terms and predictive relationships evolve, actors act adversarially, and numerous non-sampling errors can affect algorithmic performance \cite{greene2020hidden}.
-Not only that, many decisions in machine learning pipelines involve ``essentially contested'' and value-laden constructs such as fairness and justice \cite{mittelstadt2019principles}.
+Although one might reasonably argue that we should distinguish between more abstract AI research (e.g., optimization and machine architecture), and more applied work (e.g., education and criminal justice), ethics impact statements can helpfully illuminate the sociotechnical nature of data science.
+In real-world institutions such as courts or corrections facilities, legal terms and predictive relationships evolve, actors act adversarially, and numerous non-sampling errors can affect algorithmic performance \cite{greene2022forks}.
+Not only that, many decisions in machine learning pipelines involve ``essentially contested'' and value-laden constructs such as fairness \cite{angerschmid2022fairness} and justice \cite{mittelstadt2019principles}.
 Sociotechnically-oriented data science recognizes that fairness is more than just a property of an algorithm \cite{selbst2019fairness}: AI can be used as part of a political agenda \cite{green2021data}.
-One noteworthy example comes from Barabas et al.\cite{barabas2020studying}, who refused to build an algorithm due to moral concerns about its function in reinforcing structural injustices in the prison system.
+One noteworthy example comes from Barabas et al.\cite{barabas2020studying}, who refused to build an algorithm due to concerns about its role in reinforcing structural injustices in the prison system.